Looking Back

 The Summer of Love It was some two years after.
 Back then, no one knew about the great getaway, my first solo long-distance road trip.
 I had convinced myself it was about the music, driving up to the Monterey Pop Festival and all.
 It was the music, but much more.
 I was on my own....
 Continue Reading →

-The Early 60’s in Retrospect Charlie said it: “It was the best of times, it was the worst of times…” The 60’s, living in the moment, hitting the streets, coming of age.
-Two-thirds of today’s contemporary America missed it.
+Copping a line from Charlie: “It was the best of times, it was the worst of times…” The 60’s, living in the moment, hitting the streets, coming of age.
+Eighty percent of today’s contemporary America missed it.
 They hadn’t been born.
-Usually caught rolling their eyes, they’ve heard about it, read about it,...
+Usually caught rolling their eyes, they’ve heard about it, read about it, and they’ve...
 Continue Reading →

 How to raise a voter: Start with these practical tips for building civic skills–by JENNIFER BREHENY WALLACE for the Washington Post